jasmaa/kuiperbowl/README.md

 ## Local Development

-Create `.env` from `sample.env` in repsitory root and configure with proper credentials.
+Create `.env` from `.env.development` in repsitory root and configure with proper credentials.

 Set up a virtual environment if desired and run: